srieyulianti/Master-Thesis/README.md

-# Master Thesis - Confidential Computing in Public Clouds
+# Confidential Computing in Public Clouds

 This repository consists of all resources that are used to build a master thesis topic as written above.
 Three main folders below are source code used for implementation:
 1. ServiceProvider = server repository who owns SGX capable machine